jaydsolanki/CloudProject/README.md

 Django

 - All the requests from the App were taken as HTTP POST requests with JSON Parameters.
-- The response ot the APP using the SNS push notifications where the data was emedded as JSON.
+- The response to the APP using the SNS push notifications where the data was embedded as JSON.

 Mongo DB
 - We created a Wrapper Class in Python to manage all the Mongo Requests.
-- This Class handled the client connection, quering and termination.
+- This Class handled the client connection, querying and termination.
 - This helped us to manage our code better and it was easier to add new functions.

 AWS Services